Executive Vice President

 The Chief Financial Officer administratively leads Dartmouth’s financial planning, budgeting, treasury, reporting, and operations activities while collaborating closely with the College's academic and administrative leaders on financial planning, organization, and policy matters.

-Vice President, Institutional Projects and Interim Vice President of Campus Services
+Vice President of Campus Services and Institutional Projects

-Josh Keniston, Vice President of Institutional Projects oversees strategic initiatives and large-scale administrative projects.
+Josh also oversees strategic initiatives and large-scale administrative projects.
 Josh leads projects that span multiple divisions and departments, including critical infrastructure projects such as the Dartmouth Green Energy Project, a $200-million initiative to build a biomass heating facility and hot water transmission system that would replace the existing central heating system and mark a major step toward achieving the institution’s sustainability goals.
 Other projects include plans for new graduate student housing and examining future plans for the golf course.